galaxyproject/planemo/docs/commands/workflow_convert.rst

                                       likely indicate a problem but in some cases may not prevent a workflow from successfully executing.
+      --install_prebuilt_client / --no_install_prebuilt_client
+                                      Install a pre-built client from npm.
+Turn this off you need access to visualizations.
       --skip_client_build             Do not build Galaxy client when serving Galaxy.
       --shed_install / --no_shed_install